 Stay in bed only while sleep

-How to dim the lights
+How to dim the Lights

 The light from electronic devices- clocks, thermostats, televisions, monitors-can disturb your sleep even after you turn off your phone and tablets.
 This light can be blocked by stick on light blocking covers than can block out the majority of it.